szilard/benchm-ml/README.md

 It looks like the neural nets are underfitting and are not able to capture the same structure in the data as the random forests/GBMs can (AUC 80-81).
 Therefore adding various forms of regularization does not improve accuracy (see above).
+Note also that by using early stopping (based on the decrease of accuracy on a validation dataset during training iterations) the training takes relatively short time (compared to RF/GBM).

-Note also that the nets with more layers (deep) are not performing better than a simple MLP with 1 hidden layer and a small number of neurons in that layer (10).
+Furthermore, the nets with more layers (deep) are not performing better than a simple net with 1 hidden layer and a small number of neurons in that layer (10).

 Notwithstanding, deep learning has been a blast in domains such as image, speech and somewhat text,